 Now BBC 1 Keeping Faith with hit Welsh serial set on Welsh coast

-Now BBC 1 Keeping Faith with hit serial set on Welsh coast
+Return of S4C and BBC’s Keeping Faith hit serial set on Welsh coast

 The eight part drama, set in South Wales (the principal locations are Laugharne, Carmarthen, Swansea and the splendid Carmarthenshire and Glamorgan coastline) revolves around the magnificent, yellow-coated Faith Howells (Eve Myles), a small-town lawyer and mother of three, whose husband sets off for work one day and doesn’t come back.
 Faith’s challenge, with the pressure ratcheted up from episode to episode, is to find her husband and hold her family together.

 As is normal practice with TV, and especially BBC productions, little is made of the locations – unlike feature films, they’re not identified in the programme credits.
-It could be argued that locations are secondary, and either they’re so well-known that they don’t have to be explained – speedboat chases on the River Thames for example – or it doesn’t matter that the majority of viewers don’t recognise places, because they are not important to the plot.
-As they are not in this series.
+It could be argued that locations are secondary, and either they’re so well-known that they don’t have to be explained – speedboat chases on the River Thames for example – or it doesn’t matter that the majority of viewers don’t recognise places, because they are not important to the plot. ( BBC series Line of Duty, for example, was filmed in the West Midlands, but you’d hardly know, unless you are familiar with the buildings.
+The location isn’t particularly important.)

 Yet when viewers see so many external shots of Faith’s very well-appointed seaside house, looking over a quiet and pretty little seaside town, with boats tied up on meandering channels and a castle in the background, their curiosity is bound to be aroused.
 This principle location is Laugharne, the Carmarthenshire village where the poet Dylan Thomas famously lived, worked and sat and talked in the pubs.
 The waterfront is the River Taf estuary, his “mussel pooled and heron priested shore”.